-Here’s a multi-floor vacuum intended for hard floors and medium pile carpets.
+Here’s a multi-floor vacuum intended for hard floors and medium-pile carpets.
 It’s perfect for tiles and anyone who needs one machine to do it all.
 This model was voted the Best Robot Vacuum of 2018.

 It’s slim, quiet, and has a powerful suction that will last for up to 100 minutes a run.
 Using BoostIQ technology, its suction auto-adjusts according to your floors within 1.5 seconds.
 Plus, protective features prevent drops and crashes.

 Extra features include a cleaning tool, spare filters, and four side brushes.
-There are also five cable ties, a charging station, and an AC adapter.

 When this machine senses troublesome areas, it automatically boosts its suction for a burst of extra power.
 This feature kicks in quickly and is handy for stubborn dirt on your tiles.

-Excellent Run Time
+100 Minutes Run Time

 100 minutes is a lot — more than enough to clean your tiles.
 We also like that this machine is self-charging, so you don’t have to fuss over it.